Definition of Vernacular

 This novel is a perfect example of using futuristic vernacular.
 Its language is hypnotic and disturbing, unrefined and vernacular, yet effective and proper.
 Here the author’s words are expressing brevity, directness, childlike effect, and honesty.

 Example #4: Trainspotting (By Irvine Welsh)

 “Suppose that ah ken aw the pros and cons, know that ah’m gaunnae huv a short life…but still want tae use smack?
 They won’t let ye dae it.
 They won’t let ye dae it, because it’s seen as a sign ay thir ain failure.
 The fact that ye jist simply choose tae reject whut they huv tae offer.
 Choose us.
 Choose life.
 Choose mortgage payments; choose washing machines; choose cars; choose sitting oan a couch watching mind-numbing and spirit-crushing game shows…”

 Function of Vernacular

-The use of vernacular is everywhere, in schools, university courses, at home, offices, in law terms, medicine and media, etc. In fact, language is a starting point for any literary work, and if it is ineffective, then readers cannot get anything from the work.
+The use of vernacular is everywhere – in schools, university courses, at home, offices, in law terms, medicine, and the media.
+In fact, language is a starting point for any literary work, and if it is ineffective, then readers cannot get anything from the work.
 Vernacular is one of the literary techniques that can strike a chord with the majority of the people, makes a strong connection with them because it is closer to their everyday conversation.
-Also, the dialogues and phrases often reinforce the setting of a narrative, and add depth by creating a sense of realism and thus readers can relate their real lives with a literary piece.
+Also, the dialogues and phrases often reinforce the setting of a narrative, and add depth by creating a sense of realism, allowing readers to relate their real lives with a literary piece.